 Porsche has worked hard to keep the running cost efficiency figures of this revised model competitive.
 Part of this model's price premium over an Audi Q5 can be ascribed to the use of aluminium body panels which pare 40kg from the car's kerb weight.
 The PDK auto gearbox has been optimised for economy at cruising speeds, with a coasting function that decouples the engine and gearbox when you lift the throttle on the motorway.
 There's also of course a start/stop mode to help cut fuel consumption in city traffic.
-As a result, the fuel economy for the entry-level 2.0-litre turbo Macan is 34.9mpg on the combined cycle and 185g/km of CO2.
+As a result, the fuel economy for the entry-level 2.0-litre turbo Macan is up to 28.0mpg on the WLTP combined cycle and up to 228g/km of WLTP-rated CO2.
 That's not a bad return for an SUV that will get to 62mph in 6.2 seconds.
 For the V6 Macan S, the respective WLTP figures are up to 25.4mpg and up to 251g/km.
 For the GTS, it's up to 25.0mpg and up to 255g/km.